 To help you avoid paying for LMI, there's a Government program called the First Home Guarantee (FHBG).
-If you can provide a minimum of 5% of your home loan value as a deposit and apply to borrow through an approved lender – that's us! – the Australian Government will guarantee up to 15% of the value of the property.
+If you can provide a minimum of 5% of your home loan value as a deposit and apply to borrow through an approved lender – such as People's Choice – the Australian Government will guarantee up to 15% of the value of the property.
 This doesn't mean that the Government pays for the remaining part of your deposit, they are only guaranteeing the lender that you will pay it off.

-You can register by visiting our dedicated FHBG page.
+You can find more information and register by visiting our dedicated FHBG page.

 First Home Owner Grant (FHOG)

 If you're on the market to buy or build your very first home, the FHOG is designed for you.
 Unfortunately, if you (or your co-purchaser if you have one) have owned any real estate or claimed this grant before, you won't be eligible.

 Keep in mind, the grant varies depending on which state or territory you purchase in, so pay attention to the relevant section for where you live.
 For example, in SA there is up to $15,000 available to buy or build a new home, while in NSW this value is $10,000.
 Again, keep an eye on the maximum property values in your state/territory so that you don't overspend and miss out.

 Stamp duty can be one of the largest upfront costs of purchasing any property.
 Luckily, there are exemptions from these taxes for first home buyers depending on which state or territory you purchase in.